pseudoSOURABH/react-app-without-cra-main/README.md

-# react-app-without: create-react-app script(from screatch)
+# react-app-without: create-react-app script(from scratch)

 Step by Step
 1. Make sure node is installed in your system